dickhery/3Mail-Contact/README.md

    - The app features a dynamic advertising section at the bottom of the page.
    - Three images are randomly displayed, each linking to a different URL.
    - **Customizing Ads:** You can replace the images or URLs by modifying the `ads` array in the `App.jsx` file.
 New ads can be added, but the original three ads must remain in the rotation to maintain the integrity of the app.
-   - The original ads are a part of the 3Mail Contact brand and must be preserved in any deployed version.

 ### Customization